Minagoroshi/LuvFramework/README.md

 - CheckRoot (Checks if the current user is root)
 - GetUsers (Returns a list of users on the machine)
 - ListFiles (Returns a list of files to the provided path)
+- GetRegKeyData (Returns a list of registry values to the provided key)
+- GetFileData (Returns a list of file data to the provided path)
+- GetFileSize (Returns the size of the file)
+- MachineGuid (Returns the machine's GUID)
+- RegKeyData (Returns a list of registry values to the provided key)
+- GetWindowsVersion (Returns the current windows version as an integer)

 ### Exploitation
 - ForkBomb (Exponential growth of goroutines to deplete system resources)